Skip to main content

 Talking with Your Student About Alcohol

-Research suggests that students who talk with their parents about alcohol avoidance strategies before the first year of college are more likely to avoid alcohol, limit its use, and spend less time with heavily-drinking peers.
+Research suggests that students who talk with their parents and families about alcohol avoidance strategies before they begin the first year of college are more likely to avoid alcohol, limit its use, and spend less time with heavy-drinking peers.

-• How will you decide whether or not to drink while attending Penn State?
+• How will you decide whether to drink?

 • How will you handle it if you feel pressure to drink?
 What will you say?